fre-hu/mdarray/DESIGN.md

 possible to dereference from both the owned array and view types to a single reference type.

-The reference type is implemented as a zero sized type (ZST), or as an extern type with nightly features.
-What is important is to disallow mutation of the metadata, since otherwise one could modify the internal state of owned arrays creating undefined behavior.
-Internally in the `Slice` methods there is a type cast to the metadata structure to access its contents.
+The reference type is implemented as a zero sized type (ZST), to disallow any mutation of the metadata.
+Otherwise one could modify the internal state of arrays, creating undefined behavior.
+Internally there are type casts to the metadata structure to access its contents.

-It could be possible to use another solution in the future, e.g. unmovable types or more convenient pinned references if these become available.

 ## Fixed sized arrays